4/15/2025

 Operator

 Thank you.
-Ladies and gentlemen we will now begin the question and answer session.
-Should you have questions please press star followed by one on your touchtone phone.
+Ladies and gentlemen, we will now begin the question and answer session.
+Should you have a question, please press star followed by one on your touchtone phone.
 You will hear a prompt that your hand has been raised.
-Should you wish to decline from the polling process please press the star followed by two.
-If you are using a speakerphone please lift the hands before pressing any key.
-One
+Should you wish to decline from the polling process, please press the star followed by two.
+If you are using a speakerphone, please lift the handset before pressing any key.

 speaker